Partially Linear Models under Data Combination: Identification

 This result was already used in \cite{DGM21} to characterize the restrictions on $F_Y$ and $F_\psi$ entailed by the rational expectation hypothesis $E(Y|\psi)=\psi$, where $\psi$ denotes the subjective expectations on an outcome $Y$.
 Importantly though, when $X$ is multivariate, \eqref{eq:Strassen} is not sufficient to conclude that $\B'\subset \B$, as the $\sigma$-algebras generated by $X$ and $X'\beta$ are not equal in general.
-Nonetheless, we prove,\footnote{We thank Nathael Gozlan for his help in obtaining \eqref{eq:inf_univ_multiv}.} using a recent result in optimal transport \citep[Theorem 1.3 in][]{backhoff2019existence}, that
+Nonetheless, we prove, using in particular Theorem 1.3 in \cite{backhoff2019existence}, that for $\beta \in \B'$,\footnote{We thank Nathael Gozlan for his help in obtaining \eqref{eq:inf_univ_multiv}.}

 Together, \eqref{eq:Strassen}, \eqref{eq:inf_univ_multiv}, and the existence of a minimizer on the left-hand side of \eqref{eq:inf_univ_multiv} \citep[Theorem 1.2 in][]{backhoff2019existence}, imply that we can find random variables $\widetilde{Y}$ and $\widetilde{X}$ such that $E[\widetilde{Y}_0 | \widetilde{X}_0]=\widetilde{X}_0'\beta$, $\widetilde{Y}\eqd Y$ and $\widetilde{X}\eqd X$.
 Thus, $\beta\in \B$.